skowrxn/cpp-string-vector-implementation/GRADE.md

 Dear Student,

-I regret to inform you that you've received only **0** out of 2 points for this assignment.
+I regret to inform you that you've received only **0** out of 2 points for this assignment

 There still exist some issues that should be addressed before the deadline: **2025-06-04 10:00:00 CEST (+0200)**.
 For further details, please refer to the following list: